Fiber Reinforced Concrete: from Design to Structural Applications

 The focus area was first addressed in 2004 in Bergamo (Italy), and then held nearly once every four years with the second workshop in 2014, (Montreal, Canada), and 2018 in (Desenzano, Italy).
-The aim is to provide the State-of-the-Art on the recent worldwide developments in structural applications of FRC.
+The aim is to provide State-of-the-Art on the recent worldwide developments in structural applications of FRC.

-This workshop will attempt to bring various sectors of research community and industry together so that significant cross-fertilization of ideas can occur, new concepts can be developed and new structural applications of FRC explored.
+This workshop will attempt to bring various sectors of the research community and industry together so that significant cross-fertilization of ideas can occur, new concepts can be developed and new structural applications of FRC explored.